-Nathan Hiller is Academic Director of the Center for Leadership and an Associate Professor of Management and International Business at FIU.
+Nathan Hiller is Academic Director of the Center for Leadership and an Associate Professor in the Department of Global Leadership and Management at FIU.

 As an academic, Dr. Hiller's focus is on understanding the strategic implications of executive personality, as well as enhancing the way that organizations build their leadership pipeline.
 Nathan’s research has appeared in most of the top journals in the field of management, including the Academy of Management Journal, Strategic Management Journal, and The Leadership Quarterly.
-He holds editorial board positions at the Journal of Applied Psychology and The Leadership Quarterly, and has won several research awards.
+He holds editorial board positions at several journals and is the recipient of numerous research and teaching awards.

 As a consultant, Nathan has led projects and consulted with organizations such as: Boston Scientific, Hewlett Packard (HP), the US Secret Service, Bacardi USA, Norwegian Cruise Lines, and The Centers for Disease Control (CDC).
 In his role at the Center for Leadership, Nathan oversees the academic content of all leadership programs, and is the Faculty Director of The Senior Executive Leaders Program, The High-Impact Leadership Program, and an internal FIU program geared for senior leaders of the university.
 He is the primary author of The Center’s Leadership Competency Builder, which forms the backbone of all Center programming.